ayushgarg-ag/3in1-Sudoku-Web-App/README.md

 #### `/app.py`
 This page controls all of the app routing through Flask.
 Depending on which route has been called, the defined functions render the appropriate template and send certain variables that will be accessed by Jinja 2 in the HTML document.
 The file imports the Sudoku and Generate classes from sudopy.py

 The app route for `/solution` gathers the form request data from `input_solve.html` and creates the Sudoku object based on the numbers inputted by the user.
-The `solve()` method is then called and passed as a variable to solution.html so the completed sudoku can be displayed to the user.
+The `solve()` method is then called and passed as a variable to solution.html so the completed Sudoku can be displayed to the user.

 The app route for `/play` changes depending on which page created the “POST” request (either `input_play.html`, `menu.html`, or `play.html`).
 If the call was from `input_play.html`, it builds the Sudoku object based on the inputted numbers and returns the template for `play.html`.
 If it was called from `menu.html`, then it knows the user has chosen to play a Sudoku of a specified difficulty.
 It will check which difficulty level, create a Sudoku of that level with the Generate object, and then send that Sudoku to `play.html`.
 Lastly, if the call was from “play.html” itself, then the user has finished playing the Sudoku and wants to check if their solution is correct.
 Therefore, it will use the methods in the Sudoku class to send back a boolean of if the Sudoku is solved and which items are wrong, if any.